Minnesota in Winter

 Map (Click to see more)

 In Brief: The expansive bog lands, boreal forests, and Lake Superior shorelines of Duluth, Minnesota and environs offer a uniquely accessible opportunity to see specialty birds of the northern climes in winter.
 Because of the nature of the boreal ecology, being comprised of relatively few species, the presence and abundance of northern birds such as owls and finches hinges on the presence and abundance of a few or even a single food source.
 The cyclical crops of spruce and fir cones, for example, or the fluctuating populations of voles, determine to a large extent the numbers and species of birds that are able to survive the winter in a given area.
 Rather than undergoing predictable migrations, these northern species are erratic - wandering the expanse of the boreal forest and settling where food is most abundant, or in some years, not moving at all.
 Occasionally, a number of factors line up and an area like northern Minnesota will experience a veritable bird “event”, a great irruption of birds otherwise scarce or absent.
-Even in a year that could be said to be an “off” year for some of these northern nomads, we nevertheless enjoyed memorable encounters with many of the birds and mammals that make winter in the north so enticing to birders: Great Gray Owl, Northern Hawk Owl, Pine Grosbeak, Evening Grosbeak, and Bohemian Waxwings to name a few.
-In all, we encountered 58 species of birds and five species of mammals on our travels through Northeastern Minnesota.
-We even added a few new species to the all-time tour list: Ruddy Duck, Merlin, Brown Thrasher, Eastern Bluebird and Eurasian Tree Sparrow!
+Even in a year that could be said to be an “off” year for some of these northern nomads, we nevertheless enjoyed memorable encounters with many of the birds and a few mammals that make winter in the north so enticing to birders: Snowy, Long-eared and Northern Hawk Owl, Pine Grosbeak, Evening Grosbeak, and Bohemian Waxwings to name a few.
+In all, we encountered 52 species of birds and five species of mammals on our travels through Northeastern Minnesota.
+We even added a few new species to the all-time tour list: American Coot, American Widgeon and Long-eared Owl!

-On January 19, our first day of birding was spent at Sax-Zim Bog in search of Great Gray Owls and other bog specialties.
-We managed a Barred Owl and great looks at a Northern Hawk Owl.
-However, the Great Gray Owl eluded us.
-We had great views of most of the winter finches including Pine and Evening Grosbeak, Common Redpolls, Boreal Chickadee, Canada Jay, Rough-legged Hawk and Northern Shrike.
-We stayed in the bog until dark in search of Great Grays but no other birders had seen them during the day.
+Day 2: On January 16, our first day of birding was spent at Sax-Zim Bog in search of Great Gray Owls and other bog specialties.
+We managed great looks at a Northern Hawk Owl, Pine and Evening Grosbeaks, and Boreal Chickadee, Northern Shrikes, Canada Jays and even saw an adult male Sharp-shinned Hawk which is very unusual in northern Minnesota this time of year.

-The next day, we ventured north into the Grand Marais area including some back roads, which included the Superior National Forest.
+Day 3: The next day 17th, we ventured north into the Grand Marais area including some back roads, which included the Superior National Forest.
 We saw little in the forest and back roads but enjoyed the breathtaking scenery of the beautiful bogs and boreal forest habitat.
 I discussed the ecology of the area, explaining that in spring and summer, these forests are teeming with breeding Neotropical songbirds and are a premier location normally to find some of the more elusive resident and irruptive birds of the boreal forest in winter.
 In Grand Marais we had some good birds in town and in the campground around the harbor.
-Among the highlights were a flock of 16 Bohemian Waxwings, a group of Eastern Bluebirds, Townsend’s Solitaire, winter finches and a few wintering ducks.
+Among the highlights were a flock of 220 plus Bohemian Waxwings, which we got to see eating berries, eating snow of the roof tops of homes and on the ground.
+It was a spectacular show and we just sat and watched them.
+We also saw some Pine Grosbeaks, American Widgeon which are wintering in the harbor, a group of 11 Long-tailed Duck including many males.

 - Frank Nicoletti